eyyi/dymrl/docs/blog_dymrl.md

 For a specific problem you have to derive the `DymolaEnv` class and define your observation and action space.
 Fortunately, OpenAI gym offers two convenient space objects.
 First a `Discrete` space, which allows to represent a fixed range of numbers.
 A `Box`space represents a n-dimensional box.

 So our next step is to derive a new class, called `DymolaInvertedPendulumEnv`, from the `DymolaEnv` class, and define an action and observation space.
-Consider that we only want two actions (-1, +1), so we choose a `Diskrete` actionspace with two possible values.
+Consider that we only want two actions (-1, +1), so we choose a `Diskrete` action space with two possible values.
 Furthermore, we only want to observe positions between [-2.4, 2.4] and angles between [-12°, 12°], so we choose a `Box` space for our observation space.

 * DymolaInvertedPendulumEnv: